smaclell/smaclell.github.io/_drafts/essential-configuration.md

 ===============================================================================

-Pursuing simpler configuration that contains only the essential elements for your application is worth while.
+Pursuing simpler configuration that contains only the essential elements for your application is worthwhile.
 There are many aspects to consider when doing so that will be applicable to your application.
 Understanding what can be eliminated and where conventions are appropriate can help address this problem.